 Groups who are going to the Café before their tour should allow 15 minutes to get from one side of site to the other.
 If you are in the Café and have a 13:30 tour, please start making your way to the Chelsea Gate at 13:15.

 Which Gate should we go to when we arrive?

 All Coaches and Minibuses should arrive to the Chelsea Gate.
 If you are arriving by public transport, the tour meeting point is also the Chelsea Gate.

 If your group is arriving by Public Transport and going to the Café first, arrive at the London Gate as that is where the Café is situated.
-Please see our site map for more details.
+Please see the visit us page for more details.

 Will refreshments be available on site for before and after the tour?

 The Coffee Shop (situated in the Royal Hospital at the Margaret Thatcher Infirmary) offers a range of cold and hot beverages, soups, sandwiches, jacket potatoes, and assorted cakes and pastries.
 Space can be booked for tour groups.
 Booking must be arranged in advance, but please note that due to capacity constraints, your group may not necessarily be able to sit together.
 Alternatively, we also offer Cream and Afternoon Tea options, which must also be pre-booked and paid for in advance.